 The best luxury things in life comes in small quantities and are made in limited productions by dedicated people.
 Besides, having too much of anything cuts the value and the intrigue.
 So look for limited edition or highly limited production watches.
 Ask how many of a particular model have been made and whether or not there are 1000 or 100,000 of them out there.
 The more limited a watch is, the more exclusive it is, which is a major component of true luxury goods.

 10. Investment Grade Acquisition

 The lucky high-end luxury watch buyer will be able to afford a timepiece that has the potential to increase in value.
-On the one hand there are certain brands that commonly have their most exclusive models increase in value (such as Patek Phillipe and Rolex), but certain other watch models or brands may have this same quality.
-It is very difficult to gauge whether a watch will increase in value (unless it is a rare Patek Philippe watch that is going to be difficult to get in the first place), but do your best to follow the above guidelines and you might first yourself with an investment grade timepiece.
-In the end you aren't buying a watch for value alone (fashion and function are at issue), but it would be at least nice to know your acquisition retains value.
+On the one hand, there are certain brands that commonly have their most exclusive models increase in value (such as Patek Phillipe and Rolex), but certain other watch models or brands may have this same quality.
+It is very difficult to gauge whether a watch will increase in value (unless it is a rare Patek Philippe watch that is going to be difficult to get in the first place), but do your best to follow the above guidelines and you might find yourself with an investment grade timepiece.
+In the end, you aren't buying a watch for value alone (fashion and function are at issue), but it would be at least nice to know your acquisition retains value.